Conditions for claiming or incurring expenses

-You must not make a claim, or incur expenses, in relation to a public resource if you have not met all of the conditions for provision of the public resource (s28 Parliamentary Business Resources Act 2017 (PBR Act)).
+You must not make a claim, or incur expenses, in relation to a public resource if you have not met all of the conditions for provision of the public resource (see s28 of the Parliamentary Business Resources Act 2017).

 Work expenses, allowances and public resources to be provided to you and the conditions on which they are provided are set out in instruments such as the Parliamentary Business Resources Regulations 2017 (PBR Regulations) and determinations of the Remuneration Tribunal and the Minister.
 Links to these instruments are set out under Legislative Framework.

-Amongst other things, the PBR Regulations may (s34 PBR Act) impose limits and other conditions (whether on you or any other person) in relation to the provision or payment of public resources (see s34 of the PBR Act).
+Amongst other things, the PBR Regulations may impose limits and other conditions (whether on you or any other person) in relation to the provision or payment of public resources (see s34 of the PBR Act).

 Therefore, you must not claim or incur work expenses unless you have met the dominant purpose test and value for money obligation as well as any specific conditions that apply to the work expense.